ElementsProject/lightning/doc/lightning-listconfigs.7.md

 - *encrypted-hsm*: A boolean value that rappresent if the wallet is encrypted.
 - *rpc-file-mode*: A string that rappresent the value rpc-file-mode.
 - *log-level*: A string that rappresent the level of log.
-- *log-prefix*: A string that rappresent the log prefix.
+- *log-prefix*: A string that rappresent the log prefix.i

 On failure, one of the following error codes may be returned:

 - -32602: Error in given parameters or field with *config* name doesn't exist.